Skip to content

 Step 4: Load the Capability

-Add the embedded TOML constant in src/agents/iris.rs:
+Add the embedded TOML constant in src/agents/iris.rs alongside the existing ones:

 rust